The Copenhagen Trilogy

 Childhood; Youth; Dependency

-Author: Tove Ditlevsen; translated from the Danish by Tiina Nunnally and Michael Favala Goldman; read by Stine Wintlev
+Author: Tove Ditlevsen; Translated from the Danish by Tiina Nunnally and Michael Favala Goldman

-Called "a masterpiece" by The Guardian, this courageous and honest trilogy from Tove Ditlevsen, a pioneer in the field of genre-bending confessional writing, explores themes of family, sex, motherhood, abortion, addiction, and being an artist.
-This program contains all three volumes of her memoirs
+Called "a masterpiece" by The New York Times, the acclaimed trilogy from Tove Ditlevsen, a pioneer in the field of genre-bending confessional writing.

 Tove Ditlevsen is today celebrated as one of the most important and unique voices in twentieth-century Danish literature, and The Copenhagen Trilogy (1969–71) is her acknowledged masterpiece.
 Childhood tells the story of a misfit child’s single-minded determination to become a poet; Youth describes her early experiences of sex, work, and independence.
 Dependency picks up the story as the narrator embarks on the first of her four marriages and goes on to describe her horrible descent into drug addiction, enabled by her sinister, gaslighting doctor-husband.